-A martial art created in Korea, taekwondo means “the way of the foot and the hand”.
-Although this name only became official in the mid-20th century, the sport has its origins in taekkyon (“foot-hand”), a style dating from the era of the Three Kingdoms of Korea, around 50 BC.
+Tawkwondo, a martial art created in Korea, literally means “the way of the foot and the hand”.
+The name only became official in the mid-20th century, the sport has its origins in taekkyon (“foot-hand”), a style dating from the era of the Three Kingdoms of Korea, around 50 BC.

 In 1955, a group of Koreans chose taekwondo as the Korean martial art to be promoted internationally among the many that existed in the country.
 In 1973, the sport’s international federation was founded and, that same year, the first world championships took place in Seoul, South Korea.